zephyrproject-rtos/zephyr/doc/devices/drivers/drivers.rst

 Introduction
 ************
 The Zephyr kernel supports a variety of device drivers.
-The specific set of device drivers available for an application's board configuration varies according to the associated hardware components and device driver software.
+Whether a driver is available depends on the board and the driver.

 The Zephyr device model provides a consistent device model for configuring the drivers that are part of a system.
 The device model is responsible